the public speaker that will steal your sh1t!

 I do a lot of my work at big corporate events.
 But the messaging I give is valid for everyone.

-I have written the MentalTheft book to help individuals protect themselves from scammers and thieves.
+I have written the MentalTheft book to help individuals and businesses protect themselves from scammers and thieves.

 Security of the Mind